Nemmesis32/Tick-based-Idle-Game/README.md

-# lerningGDScript
-a try to code my own tick-based Idle Game

 # Reactor Idle -> test Projekt

 A small tick-based idle / reactor management game made with the Godot Engine and GDScript.